harshk26/Stock-Market-Prediction-/README.md

 # Stock-Market-Prediction-
 Stock Market Prediction using Machine Learning

+This is a basic stock market predictor
+Uses SVM(Support Vector Machine)

 Methodology:
 Raw Data containing information about stocks was collected online.
 I collected 6 years of data from July 9,2012 to July 8,2018.
 Data was collected from the following 8 companies: Amazon, Facebook, Google, Microsoft, Netflix, Samsung, Sony, Tesla.
 The selection of the companies was completely random.
 In addition to this data was collected from the NASDAQ Stock Exchange Market.
 The data obtained contained the following features: Date, Open, High, Close, Adj Close and Volume.
 I considered the daily closing values of each stock as their stock value.